br en false false Default

 • Agricultural Products: As populations grow and incomes rise, dietary patterns change, increasing the demand for diverse agricultural products.
 For instance, China's rising middle class has led to higher consumption of meat, driving up the demand for feed grains like soybeans and corn.

 The global shift towards renewable energy and sustainable technologies is another critical factor driving the demand for specific natural resources.
-This transition is essential for combating climate change and reducing dependence on fossil fuels.
-Key areas include:
+Electrified transport (including electric vehicles) and energy storage, among others, are likely to contend as major drivers of the resources transition alongside renewables, in our view.

 Supply Constraints and Investment Opportunities